 Closing, by definition, is a dialogue: it’s about them and their decision not you.
 People can ‘close’ themselves.
 In which case silence is the close: knowing when *not* to speak as valuable as having a good ‘close’ in terms of a tried and tested line or phrase ready to hand.

-A price question after we’ve demonstrated value, i.e. the client has been talking about his business requirements and we’ve established some common ground between his needs and our value proposition, *logically* implies the possibility of a buying decision.
+A price question after we’ve demonstrated value, i.e. the client has been talking about their business requirements and we’ve established some common ground with our value proposition, *logically* implies the possibility of a buying decision.

-Either way, it’s an ideal time to raise any other matters that might influence the sales process: if a prospect asks about price, that’s a buying signal and you’re not a salesperson if you don’t interpret it as such.
-One possible response is to use the price question to bring to light, i.e. to ‘close’, on any other factors apart from price which could impact on the buying decision.
-And once he’s asked the question, he can’t then deny his buying interest.
+Either way, it’s an ideal time to raise any other matters that might influence the sales process: if a prospect asks about price when you’ve demonstrated value, that’s a buying signal and as a salesperson you *must* respond to it as such.

+Alternatively one could ask something like: ‘Is there anything else apart from price you’re unclear about?’
+He’s talking about price so you’re entitled to assume he’s interested in buying.
+And once he’s asked the question, he can’t then deny his interest.
 It’s your duty as a salesperson to call him on his intent in the moment.

-If there are valid reasons for the sale not to go ahead, it’s better to discover them sooner rather than later, and on your terms rather than theirs.
+You can’t advance the sales process unless you’re willing to ask questions that invite the possibility of arresting or even terminating it.
+And if there are valid reasons for the sale not to proceed, it’s better to discover them sooner rather than later, and on your terms rather than theirs.

 You’ll also feel better about yourself knowing you’ve assumed control of the situation.
 As opposed to kicking yourself when you lose a sale and realise you should have raised the issue previously yourself but didn’t for fear of losing it!

 The other possibility is that you win it.